David Porter (naval officer): West Indies

-From 1815 to 1822, he was a member of the Board of Navy Commissioners but gave up this post to command the expedition for suppressing piracy in the West Indies (1823–25).
-While in the West Indies suppressing piracy, Porter invaded the town of Fajardo, Puerto Rico (a Spanish colony) to avenge the jailing of an officer from his fleet.
-The U.S. government did not sanction Porter's act, and he was court-martialed upon his return to the U.S. Porter resigned from the Navy on August 18, 1826, and, shortly after, entered the Mexican Navy as its commander-in-chief.
+From 1815 to 1822, he was a member of the Board of Navy Commissioners but gave up this post to command the expedition for suppressing piracy in the West Indies (1823–1825).
+While in the West Indies suppressing piracy, Porter invaded the town of Fajardo, Puerto Rico (then a Spanish colony) to avenge the jailing of an officer from his fleet.
+The U.S. government did not sanction Porter's act, and he was court-martialed upon his return to the U.S. Porter resigned from the U.S. Navy on August 18, 1826, and, shortly after, was appointed as commander-in-chief of the Mexican Navy.
 He held this position from 1826 to 1829.

 Later life and death

-He left the Mexican service in 1829 and was appointed United States Minister to the Barbary States.
+He left the Mexican navy in 1829 and was appointed United States Minister to the Barbary States.

 He was appointed as Chargé d'Affaires to the Ottoman Empire by President Andrew Jackson in 1831 and was promoted to Minister Resident in 1840.

-He died on March 3, 1843, in Constantinople, Ottoman Empire while serving as United States Minister Resident to the Ottoman Empire.
+He died on March 3, 1843, in Constantinople, Ottoman Empire, while serving as United States Minister Resident to the Ottoman Empire.
 He was buried in the cemetery of the Philadelphia Naval Asylum, and then in 1845 reburied in the Woodlands Cemetery in Philadelphia, Pennsylvania.